Support Center

 4. Grant Accessibility permission when prompted (for the keyboard shortcut)

-Both versions sync automatically on the same computer!
+All versions sync automatically on the same computer!

 Unlimited!
 Since version 2.0, you can add as many colors as you need to each template.